(Re)Construction of Quantum Space-Time: Transcribing Hilbert Into Configuration Space: Summary and Afterthoughts

-As argued earlier, there is no independent choice among the individual outcomes of entangled particles: an observer at the 'one constituent end' of an entangled share has no ability to select or establish a specific time as a pointer reading.
+As argued earlier, there is no independent choice among the individual outcomes of entangled particles: an observer at the `one constituent end' of an entangled share has no ability to select or establish a specific time as a pointer~reading.

 Nevertheless, it is important to note that not all observables of a collection of particles may be entangled; some could be factorizable.
-In this case, the latter type of observables may still be applicable for the creation of relativistic space-time frames, unlike the entangled ones.
+In~this case, the~latter type of observables may still be applicable for the creation of relativistic space-time frames, unlike the entangled~ones.

-These considerations are not directly related to the 'problem of (lapse of) time' that has led to the notion of a fictitious stationary 'external' versus an 'intrinsic' time~\cite{Page_1983,Wootters_1984,Moreva_2014} by equating it with the measurement problem in quantum mechanics.
+These considerations are not directly related to the `problem of (lapse of) time' that has led to the notion of a fictitious stationary `external' versus an `intrinsic' time~\cite{Page_1983,Wootters_1984,Moreva_2014} by equating it with the measurement problem in quantum~mechanics.

-The adage that ``If $\ldots$ two spacetime regions are spacelike separated, then the operators should commute''~\cite{Hardy_2007} implicitly supposes two assumptions: \begin{itemize} \item[(i)] First, Einstein's separation criterion (German 'Trennungsprinzip'~\cite[537-539]{Meyenn-2011}), which states that relativity theory, and in particular its causal structure determined by light cones, applies to observables formalized as operators.
+The adage that ``If $\ldots$ two spacetime regions are spacelike separated, then the operators should commute''~\cite{Hardy_2007} implicitly supposes two~assumptions: \begin{itemize} \item[(i)] First, Einstein's separation criterion (German `Trennungsprinzip'~\cite[]{Meyenn-2011} (pp. 537--539)), which states that relativity theory, and~in particular its causal structure determined by light cones, applies to observables formalized as~operators.

-Recall that Einstein, in a letter to Schr\"odinger~\cite{Meyenn-2011,Howard1985171}, emphasized that following a collision that entangles the constituents $L$ and $R$, the actual state of $LR$ could be thought of as comprising the actual state of $L$ and the actual state of $R$.
+Recall that Einstein, in a letter to Schr\"odinger~\cite{Meyenn-2011,Howard1985171}, emphasized (wrongly in my interpretation of the argument) that following a collision that entangles the constituents $L$ and $R$, the compound state could be thought of as comprising the actual state of $L$ and the actual state of $R$.
 Einstein argues that those states should be considered unrelated---in particular, there is no relationality.
-Therefore, the real state of $L$ (due to possible spacelike separation) cannot be influenced by the type of measurement conducted on $R$.
+Therefore, the~real state of $L$ (due to possible spacelike separation) cannot be influenced by the type of measurement conducted on $R$.

-Our approach diverges from Einstein insofar as we deny the existence of a preexisting Newtonian space-time theater, even in the modified versions proposed by Poincar\'e and Einstein.
-Therefore, we cannot depend on a preexisting space-time structure for operators to commute.
+Our approach diverges from Einstein, insofar as we deny the existence of a preexisting Newtonian space-time theater, even in the modified version proposed by Poincar\'e and Einstein.
+Therefore, we cannot depend on a preexisting space-time structure for operators to~commute.